brant-ruan/vpss/README.md

 mkdir -p $WORKSPACE/neo4j/plugins

 PASSWORD="your_password_here"  # please change this to a secure password
+# Also, remember to specify the same password value for the NEO4J_PASSWORD variable in core/config.py

 sudo docker run -d \
     --name neo4j_vpa \